How to Avoid Starting Sentences with I

 Sophie Playle

-Reading back your first-person narrative, you realise you’ve started nearly every sentence with the pronoun ‘I’.
-It stands out to you, and feels repetitive and unimaginative.
+You’re editing a first-person narrative and realise nearly every sentence starts with the pronoun ‘I’.
+It stands out, and feels repetitive and unimaginative.

-The first thing you probably do is start to fiddle around with sentence structure.
+The first thing you’ll probably do is start to fiddle around with sentence structure.
 Here are a few ways you can quickly fix too many sentences starting with ‘I’:

 • Start with a prepositional phrase.
 A propositional phrase lets us know where the subject of the sentence is in time or space, or what the relationship is between two entities.